kenarai/j94xt98gqgb1cgo0/README.md

 Thank you very much for checking out this repository!

-For quick walkthourgh videos, please see [this video](https://www.youtube.com/watch?v=r9LolFc2Wj0)for landing page redesign, and [also this one](https://www.youtube.com/watch?v=ZIfKDBCmvwE) for dashboard UI/UX redesign.
+For quick walkthourgh videos, please see [this video](https://www.youtube.com/watch?v=r9LolFc2Wj0) for landing page redesign, and [also this one](https://www.youtube.com/watch?v=ZIfKDBCmvwE) for dashboard UI/UX redesign.

 * 1\. folder